 Microsoft support can also help recovery files.
 Logging a support request from the Tenant Admin portal with the site URL you want to recover and the restore date.
 Note these backups are kept for 14 days only.

 If your organisation has a third-party backup solution for Office 365, then you may be able to restore from further back in time.
 Many of these backup solutions allow you to store backups in a different cloud location, AWS or other cloud providers.
+These solutions give extra protection and can reduce the skill required to recover.
+There is a good discussion on whether or not you need an Office 365 backup over on Practical365.

 The best option is to protect your system to avoid having to recovery.
 Make sure you are following good practice: